PaulRouanet/ros2_control_bolt/ros2_control_bolt_tuto/Setup_Bolt.md

 4) Save your file and now you don’t need to put the port name in every command you send to Bolt.

-    **Now you have seen how you put the correct Ethernet Port in the code.**
+    Now you have seen how you put the right Ethernet Port in the code.

 ### Your next step is to run some tests to see how the Bolt works.